Skip to main content

 Once you're done working with the towers, you (the teacher) can collect them and examine students' writing as a formative assessment.

-Please leave more ideas that you have for using story towers in the comments!
+What ideas do you have for using story towers?
 And remember--the whole point of this post is to find novel ways to work with old content in a new way!

 Join our newsletter